Beneath the World Tree: Understanding SVG as Scene Graph

 Use getCTM() when you need to work on element transformations relative to the SVG world coordinate system.

-For example, let's say I'm in the world-tree and I want to plan a trip to Asgard.
-In that case I want to know where Asgard sits relative to the SVG world coordinate system origin.
-Given a proper scene-graph setup I can easily get that information using getCTM().
+For example, suppose we're in the world-tree and want to plan a trip to Asgard.
+To find where Asgard sits relative to the world origin, we can use getCTM().

 Given the structure: